-Grown from a Greenhouse
+Grown From a Greenhouse Over a Century Ago

 The Humphreys had previously run an art gallery combined with a flower shop - a fitting hybrid if ever there was one - and for a time, Bagoy's had "Gallery of Flowers and Fine Art" after its venerable name.
 Today, Paul and Carol's daughter, Chanda, and her husband, Randy, own Bagoy's Florist & Home.

 With over 100 years of growth, Bagoy's Florist & Home has come a long way.
 In its early years, shipments of fresh flowers were few and far between.
 Today, the floral shop receives daily deliveries of fresh blooms from all over the world.
 As perishable items, these flowers are handled by careful hands that clean, pack, ship, unpack, hydrate, arrange, and deliver them safely to their new homes.

 What has remained the same is the commitment to serving the Anchorage community and working with local growers- whose blooms we adore, love, and crave.
 With a lot of heart and attention to detail, it's a labor of love that ensures each of these blooms not only survive extreme weather conditions and large animals but are immaculate as they reach their destination.

 Three families, multiple generations, 100 years, but always Bagoy's.